dfelinto/blender-manual/manual/editors/graph_editor/fcurves/introduction.rst

 By using the other, non-automatic modes, you have full manual control over the slope.

-Automatic
-   Handle positions are automatically chosen to produce smooth curves.
+:Automatic:
    .. figure:: /images/editors_graph-editor_fcurves_introduction_auto.png
+      :align: right
-      :width: 400px
+      :width: 300px

       Auto handles.

-Auto Clamped
-   Automatic handles clamped to prevent overshoots and changes in the curve direction between keyframes (S-shapes).
+   Handle positions are automatically chosen to produce smooth curves.

+:Auto Clamped:
    .. figure:: /images/editors_graph-editor_fcurves_introduction_autoclamped.png
+      :align: right
-      :width: 400px
+      :width: 300px

       Auto clamped handles.

+   Automatic handles clamped to prevent overshoots and changes in the curve direction between keyframes (S-shapes).

+:Vector:
+   .. figure:: /images/editors_graph-editor_fcurves_introduction_vector.png
+      :align: right
+      :width: 300px

-Vector
+      Vector handles.

    Creates automatic linear interpolation between keyframes.
 The segments remain linear when keyframe centers are moved.
 However, when the handles are moved, the handle type switches to *Free*.

+:Aligned:
-   .. figure:: /images/editors_graph-editor_fcurves_introduction_vector.png
+   .. figure:: /images/editors_graph-editor_fcurves_introduction_aligned.png
+      :align: right
-      :width: 400px
+      :width: 300px

-      Vector handles.

-Aligned
+      Aligned handles.

    The two handles of the curve point are locked together to always point in exactly opposite directions.
    This results in a curve that is always smooth at the control point.

-   .. figure:: /images/editors_graph-editor_fcurves_introduction_aligned.png
-      :width: 400px

-      Aligned handles.

-Free
-   The handles can be moved completely independently, and thus can result in a sharp change of direction.
+:Free:
    .. figure:: /images/editors_graph-editor_fcurves_introduction_free.png
+      :align: right
-      :width: 400px
+      :width: 300px

       Free handles.

+   The handles can be moved completely independently, and thus can result in a sharp change of direction.